kabaros/crd-ngo/src/pages/about/index.md

 ## Principles of engagement

-Selectivity and focus:to promote relevance, efficiency and effectiveness in reaching its objectives, the CDR will mobilize resources to focus on its priority areas of work which is capacity development in peace and democracy promotion and empowerment of CSOs through developing regional and national partnerships and the provision of technical assistance, improve the livelihood and livestock.
+**Selectivity and focus**: to promote relevance, efficiency and effectiveness in reaching its objectives, the CDR will mobilize resources to focus on its priority areas of work which is capacity development in peace and democracy promotion and empowerment of CSOs through developing regional and national partnerships and the provision of technical assistance, improve the livelihood and livestock.

-Targeting:CDR will target individual, CSOs both formal and informal as well as universities and educational institutions, government institutions and official.
+**Targeting:** CDR will target individual, CSOs both formal and informal as well as universities and educational institutions, government institutions and official.
 The targeted bodies must fall under one or all of the priority areas for CDR as per CDR code of conduct

 ## Empowerment of the South Sudanese CSOs:

 For South Sudanese civil society to work towards building a peaceful country and enhancing democracy, they need the opportunity to build their assets, knowledge, skills, and confidence to achieve that goal.
 Therefore, CDR will work to strengthen the South Sudanese CSOs, both formal and informal as well as universities and educational institutions to develop their internal capabilities.
 These programs will expand beyond organized civil society will also include grassroots level engagement and activists.

-Effective partnership:one of the most important elements of the aid effectiveness is partnership and collaboration.
+**Effective partnership:** One of the most important elements of the aid effectiveness is partnership and collaboration.
 CDR will give increasing attention to working with other like-minded institutions and to define its role based on what CDR can achieve through a partnership.

-Sustainability:CDR will place a priority on enabling the leaders of their partner institutions and target groups to take ownership of the project and effectively lead them in the future.
+**Sustainability:** CDR will place a priority on enabling the leaders of their partner institutions and target groups to take ownership of the project and effectively lead them in the future.
 It will make sure that projects are based on good quality of data including baseline data and situation analysis.
 CDR will make sure that its plans are in- line with other national priorities and will invest in active partnership with national and international actors to increase the chance for sustainability

-Delivering the strategic framework
+**Delivering the strategic framework**

 Managing for development results: CDR will promote its internal capacity for monitoring and managing of the organization’s performance.
 It will install a culture of accountability for results at the level of the staff and the target groups.
 CDR will use the strategic plan as the base for a subsequent accountability series using performance objectives and annual work plans against the budget